chiizujin/edsa/previous_updates.md

+**2025-10-11**
+- New agent: Description Viewer.
+Adds a button to the creature history panel that allows you to view long descriptions in a separate, paged panel.

 **2025-10-10**
 - Added missing hosted agents Calm Balm Vendor and Panatreea Potion Vendor by MNB.
 - Updated Ainarda agents to fix a missing file and some incorrect agent classifications.